harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/add-custom-certs/add-certs-to-pipelines.md

 - Make sure that your certificates meet all requirements of the external scan tool.
 Your certificates must be valid, unexpired, and have a complete trust chain.

-- STO supports certificates in PEM and DER (Distinguished Encoding Rules) format.
+- STO supports certificates in PEM and Distinguished Encoding Rules (DER) format.

 - Harness STO does not support certificate bundles.
 Each certificate should be specified in its own file.
 If you have a bundle that you want to use with an external scanner, Harness recommends that you split the bundle into individual files.